MCCTeam/MCCTeam.github.io/source/guide/usage.md

 In command line (terminal emulators) you can run programs by specifying their name and hitting enter, usually programs have additional way of being configured, started or provided some additional data in a different manner, this is achieved by using command line parameters.

-Command line parameters are written after the name of the program, they're spearated by space and they can have few different formats, examples:
+Command line parameters are written after the name of the program, they're separated by spaces and they can have a few different formats, examples:

 -   `someparameter`
 -   `-some-parameter`